bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:08:09

 So an address essentially is, at least this type of address, is the number one followed by the hash of the public key.
-But it is encoded using something called base 58.
+But it is encoded using something called base58.

 Aaron Van Wirdum: 00:08:20

-What's base 58?
+What's base58?

 Sjors Provoost: 00:08:22

-Okay so let's go back to base 64 I don't know if you've ever seen an email source code like an attachment all these weird characters in there that's base 64 but And base 58 is based on that, but maybe to say what it is, it is all the lowercase letters, all the uppercase letters, and all the numbers, and without any of the signs, and with some ambiguous things removed.
+Okay so let's go back to base 64 I don't know if you've ever seen an email source code like an attachment all these weird characters in there that's base 64 but And base58 is based on that, but maybe to say what it is, it is all the lowercase letters, all the uppercase letters, and all the numbers, and without any of the signs, and with some ambiguous things removed.
 So you do not have the small O, the big O, and the zero.

 Aaron Van Wirdum: 00:08:50